Panama Canal locks: Design

-There are twelve locks in total.
-A two-step flight at Miraflores, and a single flight at Pedro Miguel, lift ships from the Pacific up to Gatun Lake; then a triple flight at Gatun lowers them to the Atlantic side.
+There are twelve locks (six pairs) in total.
+A two-step flight at Miraflores and a single pair at Pedro Miguel lift ships from the Pacific up to Gatun Lake; then a triple flight at Gatun lowers them to the Atlantic side.
 All three sets of locks are paired; that is, there are two parallel flights of locks at each of the three lock sites.
 This, in principle, allows ships to pass in opposite directions simultaneously; however, large ships cannot cross safely at speed in the Culebra Cut, so in practice ships pass in one direction for a time, then in the other, using both "lanes" of the locks in one direction at a time.
 In this usage pattern, the paired locks offer redundancy during maintenance or in the event of mechanical issues.

 The lock chambers are 110 ft wide by 1050 ft long, with a usable length of 1000 ft.
 These dimensions determine the maximum size of ships that can use the canal; this size is known as Panamax.
 The total lift (the amount by which a ship is raised or lowered) in the three steps of the Gatun locks is 85 ft; the lift of the two-step Miraflores locks is 54 ft.
 The single-step Pedro Miguel locks have a lift of 31 ft.
 The lift at Miraflores actually varies due to the extreme tides on the Pacific side, between 43 ft at extreme high tide and 64.5 ft at extreme low tide; tidal differences on the Atlantic side are very small.

 The lock chambers are massive concrete structures.
 The side walls are from 45 to 55 ft thick at the bases; toward the top, where less strength is required, they taper down in steps to 8 ft.
 The center wall between the chambers is 60 ft thick and houses three galleries that run its full length.
 The lowest of these is a drainage tunnel; above this is a gallery for electrical cabling; and toward the top is a passageway that allows operators to gain access to the lock machinery.